The Time Value Of Our Home

 If you would like to discuss any of the above points with me further, or if you need help or have any questions in general, click here to get in touch with me.

-Notwithstanding the points I’ve covered in this section, it may be tempting for some sellers to still want to opt for an overly ambitious asking price and choose to stick with that price without wishing to reduce it at any time, believing that the ‘right’ buyer and offer will eventually appear.
+Notwithstanding all of the points I’ve covered in this section, it may be tempting for some sellers to still want to opt for an overly ambitious asking price and choose to stick with that price without wishing to reduce it at any time, firmly believing that the ‘right’ moment/buyer/offer/price will indeed eventually appear.
 Those sellers are essentially waiting for the market to catch up to their asking price.

 And so, I invite you to join me in the next section, where I discuss in more detail, the cost of waiting for the market.